Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m03-instrumenting-java-app/index.md

 {{< slide id="module-introduction" >}}
 ## Introduction

+This module is primarily a sequence of hands-on activities.

-In this section we'll guide you through a sequence of steps to instrument an application and deploy it.
-This application is a Java application.
-We'll walk you through the sequence of configuring a Java application so it runs with Contrast Security.
+In this section we'll guide you through a sequence of steps to instrument a Java application and deploy it to run with Contrast Security.

 This example provides insight into how teams bring Contrast Security into their organization quickly and easily.
 While each team may have processes that are tailored to their environment, the general sequence provided here should track to all teams.

 ---
 {{< slide template="info" >}}
 # Time and Prerequisites
-This Module should take about 40 minutes to complete.
+This Module should take about 45 minutes to complete.

 Be sure to have completed the [prerequisites](../#/2)

 ---
 ## Objectives

-Contrast Security is providing this module as an _interactive_ guide for onboarding a container-based Java application.
+Contrast Security is providing this module as an _interactive_ guide for onboarding a Java application.

 - Learn how to instrument a free-standing Java application with Contrast Security
 - Learn about Contrast Security Agents
 - Enhance your deployment with additional fields

+---
+{{< slide id="software-process" >}}
+## The Software Sequence
+We have to walk through several steps that mirror a software development lifecycle:
+- Get Code
+- Build the application
+- Run the application
+- Add the Contrast Security agent
+- Re-Run the application
+- Explore configuration options

 ---
 {{< slide id="check-out-and-build" >}}